Farewell 3d and 6d, hello rationing

 In 1944, after an absence an absence of four years, new stocks of tin saucepans were one shilling and sixpence (7½p); this was three times the maximum before the War.

-The old British currency operated in base twelve, with twelve pennies to a shilling and two hundred and forty to a pound, making it much harder than decimal money!
+The old British currency operated in base twelve, with twelve pennies to a shilling and two hundred and forty to a pound, making such sums much harder than in today's decimal money!

 From 1940 onwards the complexity was compounded by rationing.
 Clothing and food purchases required coupons.
 Every citizen had an allowance of garments of different types and of each major food group.
 There was a different coupon for each, which had to be handed over when making a purchase.
 Officially they were non-transferrable.